Translate

 World Book Day

 In the spring term, St Mary's took part in World Book Day.
 We had great fun dressing up as our favourite book character.
-Every class enjoyed listening to a rhyming story or a poem and the children created wonderful poems based on their class poem/story.
-We shared these in a celebration assembly at the end of the day.
+Every class in KS2 enjoyed creating a shared story based on their World Book Day characters and KS1 wrote a sentence or story about their characters.
+We had lots of fun and shared some of these stories in a whole school worship at the end of the day.

 Slideshows